NoroffFEU/development-platforms/postgreSQL-case-study.md

 ## Introduction

+### Introction to databases
+A database is a collection of information stored within a computer, thus we can store, maintain and access that data.
+Databases can collect information on people, thing and places in one place so it can be organized, observed and analyzed.
+There are many different types of databases with each type providing different functionality to their users.
+The different types of databases also has each their own strengts and weaknesses based on how they are designed.

+* Relational database
+     The most common type.
+Here, data is organized into tables(also called entities) and uses relationships between those tables to manage and retrieve information.

+     Some types of relational database include:
+     * Hierarchical databases
+     * Network databases
+     * Object-oriented databases(OOD)

+     Examples of relational databases:
+     * MySQL
+     * PostgreSQL
+     * Oracle

+* Non-relational/NoSQL database
+     Also a very common type.
+In a non-relational database, the data within is unstructured.
+This allows them to process larger amounts of data, making it faster and easier to expand in the future.

+     A list of some different types of non-relational databases:
+     * Document databases stores data in document format.
+MondoDB is this type of database.
+     * Key-value databases stores data in a model that pairs a key with an associated value.
+Berkely DB, Dynamo and Redis uses this type of database.
+     * Graph databases stores data that is connected through defined relationships, it uses nodes, edges and properties to represent and store said data.
+Neo4j, ArangoDB and Amazon Netune are this type of database.
+     * Wide column stores data using columns, row, tables much like in a relational database, but formatting and naming conventions can vary across rows in a single database table.
+DBMSs data uses this type are ScyllaDB, Cassandra and Microsoft Azure Cosmos DB.

+     In this study, we will be taking a closer look at PostgreSQL which is an Object Relational Database Management System, ORDBMS for short.
+This means that in addition to being a relational database, PostgreSQL also supports object oriented concepts such as classes, objects and inheritances in this database.
+It is present in the ground level between the RDBMS and OODBMS.

+### Introduction to PostgreSQL
 PostgreSQL is one of the most advanced open-source relational databases.
 It's been active in development for 30+ years and has earned a strong reputation for its reliability, feature robustness, and performance.

-## Brief History

-This ORDBMS which stands for Object Relational Database Management system is PostgreSQL which is taken from the POSTGRES package written at the University of California, Berkley.
+This ORDBMS is PostgreSQL which is taken from the POSTGRES package written at the University of California, Berkley.
 POSTGRES was used for different research and production application which include a financial data analysis system, a jet engine performance monitoring package, an asteroid tracking database, a medical information database, and several geographic information systems.
 It has also been used as an educational tool at several universities.

+## Brief History

 ### The Berkley POSTGRES Project